Why a fitness rack is so handy

 Types of fitness racks: which one suits you?

-1. Folding racks
+1. Foldable racks

 Advantages: